Lamb ton leads England to comfortable win over SA

 England opener Emma Lamb to Test Match Special: "I'm obviously feeling great.
 It is a bit of a dream come true.
 I'm feeling a bit emotional!

-"I feel like I got my chance and I just tried to do the best I could with it and I feel pretty comfortable with where I stand in the team and that obviously helps.
+"I got my chance and I just tried to do the best I could with it.
+I feel pretty comfortable with where I stand in the team and that obviously helps.
 The whole team backs me and I've got the confidence from that."

 England captain Heather Knight: "I'm very pleased.
-We spoke about wanting to be a bit more on the front foot and it couldn't have much better.
+We spoke about wanting to be a bit more on the front foot and it couldn't have gone much better.

 "I really enjoyed being out there for Emma's century.
 It was a really special moment for her.
 She was really calm and composed.
 That is something that I've noticed in the last few weeks.
 She looks like she really belonged there.